dotnet/runtime/docs/design/coreclr/botr/type-system.md

 Static variables in CoreCLR are handled by a combination of getting the "static base", and then adjusting it by an offset to get a pointer to the actual value.
 We define the statics base as either non-gc or gc for each field.
 Currently non-gc statics are any statics which are represented by primitive types (byte, sbyte, char, int, uint, long, ulong, float, double, pointers of various forms), and enums.
-GC statics are any statics which are represented by classes or by user defined structures.
+GC statics are any statics which are represented by classes or by non-primitive valuetypes.
-For user defined structure statics, the static variable is actually a pointer to a boxed instance of the structure.
+For struct statics, the static variable is actually a pointer to a boxed instance of the structure.

 ### Per type static variable information
 As of .NET 9, the static variable bases are now all associated with their particular type.